-As the Chair of the Compensation Committee (the "Committee"), I am pleased to present, on behalf of the board of directors (the "Board") of Bicycle Therapeutics plc (the "Parent Company" and, together with its subsidiaries, the "Company", "Bicycle", "our", "we" or "us"), the Directors' Remuneration Report for the year ended 31 December 2022 (the "Remuneration Report"), which is the Company's fourth such report following the Parent Company's initial public offering (the "IPO") and listing on The Nasdaq Stock Market ("NASDAQ") on 23 May 2019.
+As the Chair of the Compensation Committee (the "Committee"), I am pleased to present, on behalf of the board of directors (the "Board") of Bicycle Therapeutics plc (the "Parent Company" and, together with its subsidiaries, the "Company", "Bicycle", "our", "we" or "us"), the Directors' Remuneration Report for the year ended 31 December 2023 (the "Remuneration Report"), which is the Company's fifth such report following the Parent Company's initial public offering (the "IPO") and listing on The Nasdaq Stock Market ("NASDAQ") on 23 May 2019.

-The Remuneration Report will be subject to an advisory vote, and the Directors' Remuneration Policy (the "Remuneration Policy") will be subject to a binding vote, at the forthcoming Annual General Meeting to be held on 13 June 2023 (the "AGM").
-If approved, it is intended that the Remuneration Policy will take effect from the date of approval and apply for a maximum period of three years (or until a revised policy is approved by shareholders).
+The Remuneration Report will be subject to an advisory vote at the forthcoming Annual General Meeting to be held on 16 May 2024 (the "AGM").
 There are no other matters that the Parent Company requires approval for under Chapter 4A of Part 10 of the Companies Act 2006.
-Following the IPO in May 2019, this will be the Parent Company's fourth AGM as a listed company.
+The Directors' Remuneration Policy (the "Remuneration Policy") was approved by the shareholders at the Parent Company's most recent AGM on 13 June 2023.
+Following the IPO in May 2019, this will be the Parent Company's fifth AGM as a listed company.